 - The partners no longer meet one or more of the requirements included in the affidavit for domestic partnership.

-Legal Rights and Responsibilities?
+Legal Rights and Responsibilities

 Domestic partnership registration is voluntary, and does not create any new or different legal rights or responsibilities.
 The City of Boulder is not able to provide you with any legal advice concerning your partnership, and you may wish to consult an attorney for such advice.
 A domestic partnership does not create a "common law marriage" and may be evidence that no common law marriage has occurred.
 It does not create a joint venture or partnership or create any other legal rights between the partners or relating to any third partner.
 However, it may be used as evidence that an intimate relationship existed between the parties.